Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 10. Complete the Main Story or Side Missions

-While exploration is a key element to increase your immersion in Red Dead Redemption 2, progressing through the main story will earn you big rewards at certain points.
+While exploration is a key element to increase your immersion, progressing through the main story will earn you big rewards at certain points.
 You should eventually complete main missions after exploring and earning money from other endeavors.
 There's no need to rush, but certain missions in the main story pay big dividends.

 11. Selling Rare Valuables